pablohdzvizcarra/my-software-developer-career/README.md

 Today I continue working on how to create Java libraries package in a .jar file and next upload the artifact into a repository, I try to upload the .jar file into a nexus repository running in Docker container, but I have some problems with the uploading process, I need to continue investigating this issue.
-Also, I have the doubt about how to create the package automatically with a GitHub action, I see some Java libraries that in the GitHub repository has built the .jar files with versioning ready to download and test.
+Also, I have the doubt about how to create the package automatically with a GitHub action.
+I see some Java libraries that in the GitHub repository have built the .jar files with versioning ready to download and test.

 #### Day 1428 Java Artifacts